Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 }
 ```

 > `s.D(...)` means: read this signal, **and** make it a dependency.
 If the signal changes, the block reruns automatically.
-The concise syntax was chosen because `s.D()` is used alot.
+The concise syntax was chosen because `s.D()` is used a lot.
 Think of it like a hieroglyph instead of a method name.

 ---